zingale/phy504/docs/source/functionals.rst

 To make it more general, we template everything, so our ``reduce()`` can operate on a vector of any type.
-(Note: there are routines in the C++ STL that already do this, but here we can see a simple implementation.)
+(Note: there are routines in the C++ SL that already do this, but here we can see a simple implementation.)

 We will apply a function of the form: